 - Empty the cookie mixture into an oven tray and ensure it is smooth, even and compact.
 You can use the bottom of a flat measuring cup to do this.

-- Bake for 20 minutes, then remove from the oven and cut into squares or fingers, and turn the crunchies around on the cookie sheet.
+- Bake for 20 minutes, then remove from the oven and cut into squares or fingers.
+To make this easier, place another cookie sheet of the same size or larger, over the cut cookies and flip it over.

-- Put it back in the oven and continue to bake on the other side for another 10 minutes to crisp it up.
+- Separate the cookies and place the cookie sheet back in the oven to continue to bake on the other side for another 10 minutes to crisp it up.

 - Remove from the baking sheet and let cool completely on cooling racks then pack into a pretty airtight cookie jar or tin.